Akomand/AEOP_Research_2021/Week1/README.md

 ### Install Anaconda

-Homework: Read "A Very Brief Introduction to Machine Learning With Applications to Communication Systems" found here https://arxiv.org/pdf/1808.02342.pdf
+Homework: Read Abstract and Introduction (until page 4) of "A Very Brief Introduction to Machine Learning With Applications to Communication Systems" found here https://arxiv.org/pdf/1808.02342.pdf

 ## TUESDAY